mariuspopovici/starlimsvscode/README.md

 Implemented a TextDocumentContentProvider for viewing STARLIMS code and refactored API to implement a URI based approach for referencing code items.

 ## 1.1.1

-Bug fixes.
+- Bug fixes
-Added Get Local Version to remote version editor window context menu Activation of extension when executing a compare command Showing remote checkout status in explorer tree
+- Added Get Local Version to remote version editor window context menu
+- Activation of extension when executing a compare command
+- Showing remote checkout status in explorer tree

 ## 1.2.0
+New features:
 - Automatically export items to local workspace.
-- Added the ability to check in/out items.
+- Check in/out items
+- View/clear user logs
+- Add/delete new items and categories
+- Search for items
+- Run HTML forms in browser
+- Integrated SSL-Lang theme